aspose-omr/Aspose.OMR-Products/omr/net/_index.md

 {{< blocks/products/pf/tab-content >}}
 <p>
  <span style="font-weight: 400;">
-  Aspose.OMR for .NET is a flexible and functional OMR software for creating and recognizing answer sheets, tests, MCQ papers, quizzes, feedback forms, surveys - all types of forms with bubbles as input.
+  Aspose.OMR for .NET is a simple and practical OMR software for creating and recognizing answer sheets, tests, MCQ papers, quizzes, feedback forms, surveys, ballots - all types of forms.
 Our optical mark recognition API is super easy and allows you to design, create and recognize fully customizable forms with various question types, icons, barcodes and other elements.
  </span>
 </p>

 <p>
  <span style="font-weight: 400;">
-  By integrating OMR API, developers can create OMR sheets for tests and surveys and recognize them quickly and accurately.
+  No need for special scanners, papers, or other equipment - Aspose OMR uses advanced image processing algorithms to handle photos and scans with high accuracy.
+We provide the unique GUI tool to create mark-ups for your existing forms so that they can be recognized with Aspose.OMR software.
  </span>
 </p>